 Locative Narrative Apps

 A series of iPhone apps produced in conjunction with Emma Whittaker that use location technologies to deliver interactive narratives.
 The first of these was Cold Case 1866, which used GPS to provide an interactive audio drama to users as they explored physical locations in town of Totnes, Devon, UK.
 This led to the development of a more ambitious project, The Letters that utilises three-dimensional spatial sound recordings in conjunction with content from the Dartington Hall Trust archives.
 A third project, The Lost Index uses iBeacons for indoor navigation, along with hypnotic induction and other techniques, to create a series of illusionary playable experiences within the National Museum of Denmark.
-The most recent piece, Journeyer’s Guidebook, combined a locative app with a printed publication and was exhibited as part of the 2016 Brighton Digital Festival.
-I designed the interfaces and developed the apps using Xcode/Objective-C.
+Journeyer’s Guidebook, combined a locative app with a printed publication and was exhibited as part of the 2016 Brighton Digital Festival.
+Most recently I designed the graphic interface for an award-winning app The Cartographer’s Confession, situated in London.